isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 For information on changes between versions, see [CHANGELOG.md](https://github.com/isaac-mason/recast-navigation-js/tree/main/packages/recast-navigation/CHANGELOG.md)

-## Resources

-To get the most out of this library, you should have some familiarity with the Recast and Detour libraries.
-These are some good resources to get started:
+These are useful resources for understanding the recast navmesh generation process, which will help you understand how to use this library effectively:
 - https://recastnav.com/md_Docs__1_Introducation.html
 - https://www.unrealdoc.com/p/navigation-mesh